 Utilized purely for information.
 Usually used in areas like malls or theme parks with high population density to provide details regarding the area.
 Patient kiosk in hospitals which holds information about general health is another example.

 Provides internet access to the public.
-Typically placed at airports, hotel lobbies, medical waiting rooms for getting fast access to web pages.
+The primary function is to provide quick access to email and other web services.
+These types of kiosks manage themselves and possess automatic capabilities such as rebooting themselves after a power outage.
+Typically placed at airports, libraries offering free public access, hotel lobbies, medical waiting rooms for getting fast access to web pages.

 Kiosks provide a greater opportunity for advertising purposes.
+They easily garner customer attention, enable the presentation of the complete product line, help with branding, improve customer experience, help validate product ideas, and effectively increases the customer base.
 They can be Digital Signage systems, or they can be interactive which means they can feature the benefit of being touch/interactive standing displays allowing users to engage with them.
-This provides an effective platform to reach consumers in places such as shopping malls, airports, cafes etc.
+This provides an effective platform to reach consumers in places such as shopping malls, airports, cafes, etc.

 Benefits of kiosks to organizations:

 Increases employee productivity by helping them to focus on specific tasks getting more things done in lesser time.